-If an error message beginning with 'E' is shown, e.g. E0111, switch the appliance off and then on again.
-If this message appears again, contact the after-sales service.
+When an error message appears on the display with "D" or "E", e.g. D0111 or E0111, switch the appliance off and on again using the 1 On/Off button.

+If it was a one-off error, the display goes out.
+If the error message appears again, call the after-sales service and quote the exact error message.